Last Updated on 23rd August 2023 by max2021

-You will also need heavy duty plastic bags to put any smaller pieces or debris into.
+You will also need heavy-duty plastic bags to put any smaller pieces of debris into.
 These can all be purchased from any good DIY store.

-It is also essential that you wear a fiber mask This must fit properly ensuring that it fully covers your nose and mouth and there are no gaps.
+It is also essential that you wear a fibre mask.
+This must fit properly ensuring that it fully covers your nose and mouth and there are no gaps.